 This is the third and final installment in a series that briefly examines the alleged “post-loss” radio messages sent by Amelia Earhart after her last official transmission to the Coast Guard Cutter Itasca at 8:43 am Howland Island time.
 The most intriguing of these possible signals has come to be known as the “Land in sight” message.
 The only evidence for its existence can be found in the first edition of The Search for Amelia Earhart, where Goerner described viewing secret Navy files somewhere in Washington with Ross Game in April 1965, shortly before his meeting at the Pentagon with Marine General Wallace M. Greene, Jr.:

 Goerner never saw the message again, and his two paragraphs describing its discovery were pulled from subsequent editions of Search.
 Writing to Rob Gerth in 1989, Goerner said he and Game were not allowed to make photocopies of the files, but took notes that were later cleared by the Navy.
 “When the Freedom of Information Act took effect, the file we had been shown in 1965 was released to the public, but the message ‘Land in sight ahead‘ was no longer part of the file,“ Goerner wrote.
-“In other files we found that Nauru had received a message “Ship in sight ahead” at 10:30 P.M. the evening before the disappearance.
+“In other files we found that Nauru had received a message ‘Ship in sight ahead’ at 10:30 P.M. the evening before the disappearance.

 Interest in the “Land in sight” message persists, at least among the few who still pay attention to such things.
-Despite Paul Rafford’s reluctance to support any of the other alleged “post loss” signals as legitimate, he believes the 10:30 a.m., July 2 Nauru reception could have been sent by the Electra.
+Despite Paul Rafford Jr.’s reluctance to support any of the other alleged “post loss” signals as legitimate, he believes the 10:30 a.m., July 2 Nauru reception could have been sent by the Electra.
 “As I see it, the question is Could Earhart have still been in the air and how far could she have been heard at 10:30 a.m.
-Nauru time,” Rafford wrote in July 2008….
+Nauru time,” Rafford wrote in July 2008. . . .
 “Nauru is just east of the 165 E meridian.
 The time at this meridian is 11 hours ahead of Greenwich.
 Thus if the time at Nauru was 10:30 PM (2230 Local), the time at the Greenwich Meridian would be 1130.
 So we are talking 1130 GMT for 10:30 PM at Nauru.
 Subtract 11 hours from 10:30 a.m. and you have 2330 GMT.
 So, Earhart would have been in the air 23 hours, 30 minutes.
 At 10:30 in the morning, on 6210 Earhart should have been heard to at least 500 miles.
 Yes, she could have been heard at Nauru if the land in sight were the Marshalls.”

 Longtime researcher Bill Prymak agrees.
-“The ‘LAND IN SIGHT’ message comes 3 hours and 16 minutes after the infamous 20:14 ‘LINE OF POSITION,’ ” he wrote in 1993.
+“The “LAND IN SIGHT” message comes 3 hours and 16 minutes after the infamous 20:14 ‘LINE OF POSITION,’ ” he wrote in 1993.
 “If the Electra was somewhat northwest of Howland Island, this time frame, plus Art Kennedy’s fuel calculations would put Mili Atoll in the Marshall Islands as a most logical candidate for the ‘Land in sight’ observation.
-Many authors and researchers have narrowed their search to focus on Mili … Didn’t Amelia tell several people before she embarked on the last flight that if she became lost she would head in a westerly direction?”
+Many authors and researchers have narrowed their search to focus on Mili. . . .
+Didn’t Amelia tell several people before she embarked on the last flight that if she became lost she would head in a westerly direction?”

 So what are we to believe?
 Did Amelia Earhart send radio messages from her downed Electra, transmissions that were heard not only by PAA and Navy stations in the central Pacific area, but by amateur radio operators in the continental United States?
-I’m not technically smart enough to have an informed opinion, but tried to present the thoughts of some of the experts in radio propagation and reception capabilities of the day.
+I’m not technically smart enough to have an informed opinion, but try to present the thoughts of some of the experts in radio propagation and reception capabilities of the day.
 If forced to endorse an opinion, I would have to side with Paul Rafford Jr. and Bill Prymak in their conclusions that none of the alleged post-loss messages, with the possible exception of the “Land in sight” message, came from the Earhart Electra.
 Others may disagree, and the only certainty at this point is that we’ll never know for sure.